 One more element that makes Daredevil a high-quality show is its complex fight scenes.
 In particular, the show has made its trademark single-take fight scenes, that is, scenes with no cuts.
 Indeed, each season features a fight scene shot “seemingly” this way.
 To be fair, though, the fight scene from the first season (video below) and the one from the second season have been shot with the use of skillful tricks and hidden cuts in order to make them look like two uninterrupted takes.

 It looks like the Devil of Hell’s Kitchen is finally ready to put his red costume back on.
-Three years after the Netflix show ended, many rumors have been circulating online about a possible return of actor Charlie Cox as Daredevil in Phase Four of the MCU.
-And in December 2021 the rumors turned out to be true after Marvel Studios president Kevin Feige confirmed it.
-Indeed, Cox reprised his role as Matt Murdock with a cameo in Spider-Man: No Way Home (2021).
-But there is more.
-Cox is not the only one who is back.
-Vincent D’Onofrio also reprised the role of villain Wilson Fisk in the season finale of the Disney+ miniseries Hawkeye (2021).
+Three years after the Netflix show ended, many rumors have been circulating online about a possible return of actor Charlie Cox as Matt Murdock / Daredevil in Phase Four of the Marvel Cinematic Universe.
+Marvel Studios president Kevin Feige confirmed the rumor in December 2021.
+Indeed, Cox reprised his role with a cameo in Spider-Man: No Way Home (2021).
+Actor Vincent D’Onofrio also reprised the role of villain Wilson Fisk / Kingpin in the season finale of the Disney+ miniseries Hawkeye (2021).

-In the meantime, while waiting to find out more details about the future of its characters, Daredevil fans just need to start a rewatch of the show.
+Scheduled for spring 2024, while waiting Daredevil fans just need to start a rewatch of the show.